 We Diagnose the Severity of Your Scoliosis Before Prescribing Treatment

 When you come in for your first appointment at Specific Care Chiropractic, we will take steps to diagnose your scoliosis and assess the severity of your condition.
-This may involve:
+This process may involve:

 Filling Out a Medical History Questionnaire